-This traditional, carnival-like event is held in the county’s largest city, Čakovec, during February.
+This traditional, carnival-like event takes place in the county’s largest city, Čakovec, during February.
 Throw on a colorful mask and join in the public festivities that include many rituals passed on through the centuries.
-Parades, feasts, fairs, and processional’s are all held to drive off the demons of winter and to bring merriment, color and light to the region.
+Parades, feasts, fairs, and processions are all held to drive off the demons of winter and to bring merriment, color and light to the region.

-Held in Čakovec from 30 July to 5 August, this annual fair celebrates traditional products of the region for visitors to both purchase and learn the behind the scenes process of how they are made.
-During the fair, guests can sample delicious, local foods from Međimurje County while enjoying entertainment set up on the main stage.
+Held in Čakovec from 30 July to 5 August, this annual fair celebrates traditional products of the region for visitors to both purchase and learn the behind-the-scenes process of how they are made.
+During the fair, guests can sample delicious, local foods from Međimurje County while enjoying entertainment on the main stage.
 Dig a little deeper into the culture and tradition of this region at this event.

 Step out with good company to enjoy a walking tour of the upper Međimurje vineyards in honor of St. Vincent (the patron saint of winegrowers).
 During this event, visitors will enjoy sampling the incredible wine from the region while hiking through the beautiful and fertile wine-growing hills where these wines are produced.

 Summer is an excellent time to visit Međimurje county, especially for visiting Zrinski Town.
 During the summer, the town puts on an event filled with concerts, films, theater plays and other various exhibitions that will make anyone who loves the arts smile.
 Take in a show or listen to some music while celebrating the warmth of summer with locals and visitors alike.

 Getting to the county from Central and Eastern European countries as well as larger Croatian cities is quite easy.